 You might have budgeted for initial travel to different schools—which, as part of the extensive application process, can cost thousands of dollars in airfare and hotel accommodations—but it is possible to spend the same amount every semester on travel during college.
 Schools typically only have enough on-campus housing to accommodate underclassmen.
 Thus, many students must commute to campus every day by purchasing tickets for public transit—or worse, driving personal vehicles.
 Cars are immense expenses, but more importantly, an on-campus parking pass can cost hundreds of dollars.

 Again, going to school online virtually eliminates these costs.
 Most universities offer both hybrid and fully online programs, so students can attend classes from anywhere — including overseas.
-However, not all degrees are suitable for online learning, so your ability to cut these costs might depend on what you study in college.
+However, not all degrees are suitable for online learning.
+Your ability to cut these costs might depend on what you study in college.

 Unfortunately, rarely are these events totally free.
-You should investigate common costs for clubs and student organizations related to your field and add those to your annual or semester budget.
-You might also need to factor in appropriate clothing for those events, which could require more professional attire than students typically wear.
+You should investigate common costs for clubs and student organizations related to your field.
+Add those to your annual or semester budget.
+You might also need to think about appropriate clothing for those events, which could require more professional attire than students typically wear.

 Tuition, course fees, and books are the three biggest expenses students face, but studying has other costs you can’t discount.
 Students of today need a fully outfitted office, with a fast, powerful computer, a printer, and plenty of office supplies, to include paper, pens, highlighters, and more.
 Though your study materials will depend, once again, on your field and your studying habits, you should expect to drop a few hundred dollars every semester on extra materials to keep your notes organized and effective.
 Finally, to keep your brain energized while you read and reread information, you’ll need nutritious snacks—but whether you factor this into your food budget or your studying budget is up to you.